Misto Treska: Post Mortem

-Misto Treska was awarded First Prize 'For Contribution in Relations between France and Albania'.
-In 2004, he is honored with the title 'Honorary Citizen of Korçë'.[7]
-In 2006, with the decision of the City Council, Library No. 5 of the capital of Albania, Tirana, is given the name 'Misto A. Treska'.
+Treska was awarded First Prize 'For Contribution in Relations between France and Albania'.
+In 2004, he is honoured with the title 'Honorary Citizen of Korçë'.
+In 2006, with the decision of the City Council, Library No. 5 in Tirana, is given the name 'Misto A. Treska'.
 In 2010, one of the streets of Tirana bears the name of Misto Treska, in tribute and respect to his work and contribution.